 Consideration will need to be given to the number and positioning of barriers, and the provision of a public address system.
 Make sure the public address system is working and can be heard in all areas.

-The maximum number of people the event can safely hold must be established.
-This may be reduced dependant upon the activities being planned.
-The numbers of people attending the event may have to be counted to prevent overcrowding.
-Remember that one particular attraction may draw large numbers of visitors.
+The numbers of people attending the event should be monitored to prevent overcrowding, keep in mind that some attractions may draw larger crowds than others.

 Specific arrangements should be made to ensure disabled visitors have adequate facilities, parking and specific viewing areas and can safely enjoy the event.

 Security: Depending upon the nature of the event, specific security arrangements may be necessary, including arrangements for securing property overnight.
-Cash collection should be planned to ensure this is kept to a minimum at collection points and that regular collections are made to a secure area.
+Cash collection should be planned to ensure this is kept to a minimum at collection points and that regular collections are made in a secure area.
 Following your risk assessment, stewards or helpers collecting cash may require money belts or other carrying facilities.
 Counting and banking arrangements should be given careful consideration.

 Traffic: ONSITE: Contractors and/or performers vehicles and other traffic should be carefully managed to ensure segregation from pedestrians.
 It may be necessary to only permit vehicular access at specific times and not during the event itself.
 Separate entrances should be provided for vehicles and pedestrians with specific arrangements for emergency vehicle access.
-Car parking facilities will be required at most events and these will have to be stewarded.
+Car parking facilities will be required at most events and these must be stewarded.
 Consider where such facilities should be situated.

 OFF-SITE: Unplanned and uncontrolled access and egress to a site can result in a serious accident.
 Traffic control both inside and outside the site should be discussed with the police.
 Adequate signs and directions should be provided in prominent positions on the approaches to the entrances.
 If road closures, signs on the highway, traffic diversions and/or the placement of cones are required then an application must be made for a traffic regulation order and/or approval from the highway authority.